 Suspected candidate or staff malpractice must be investigated and acted on, in line with awarding body requirements.
+Further details regarding malpractice processes are contained within the associated Malpractice Procedures document.

-Document Control Information Reviewed by the Academic Board: September 2022 Approved by the Learning and Teaching Committee: September 2022 Date of Next Review: September 2025
+Document Control Information Reviewed by the Academic Board: February 2025 Approved by the Learning and Teaching Committee: February 2025 Date of Next Review: February 2026